Work with us

-The interconnectivity and pervasiveness of computers and of embedded systems is not only determining new functionalities, but is also opening the way to increasingly sophisticated attacks.
-Indeed, in the last years the field of security has become one of the main focuses of computer science research around the globe.
+The interconnectivity and pervasiveness of computers and of embedded systems are not only determining new functionalities but are also opening the way to increasingly sophisticated attacks.
+Indeed, in the last years, the field of security has become one of the main focuses of computer science research around the globe.
 The mission of the Security group (SEC) at TU/e, in collaboration with EPSI, the Eindhoven Institute for the Protection of Systems and Information, is to realize a more secure and privacy-preserving digital infrastructure.

 We believe this goal can only be achieved by investigating the overall picture of the cybersecurity problem, tackling the engineering, deployment, management, and maintenance perspectives of systems and ICT infrastructures.

 Our research interests are a reflection of this and span from security deployment and management to physical security and attack engineering.

 |Network monitoring||Critical infrastructure protection||Sandro Etalle, Jerry den Hartog, Emmanuele Zambon-Mazzocato|

 |Security for machine learning||Model cloning, Interpretability, Backdoors||Wil Michiels|

 |Secure data management||Access control, Trustworthy collaborative systems, Formal methods for security||Jerry den Hartog, Milan Petkovic, Nicola Zannone|